 - Are very reliant upon one thing or customer.
 Internet businesses reliant upon a Google search ranking, or an Amazon store that relies on Amazon not changing their policies.
 This is somewhat the case at FedEx as well, but we have 20 years of history to be able to predict their moves.
 Also, Google doesn’t need or care about 1 small business owner, as opposed to FedEx which relies on contractors to keep their current business running.

 - Have excessively high valuations.
 An outdoor storage center might be a great business, but when they sell for 6x the net income, the ROI drops severely compared to other businesses.

 - Are highly specialized.
 Businesses such as an HVAC or electrician contractors business requires deep knowledge of that trade prior to getting into a lot of times.

 - Have no potential of being scalable or passive.
-Loan consultant franchises, franchise consultants, etc
+Business loan consultant franchises, franchise consultants, etc.

 So really, the better question becomes, what’s the best business for YOU to buy.

 Let’s find out if routes are a good fit or not for you!